zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/load-data/load-data.md

 In this step, you will set up access to a bucket on Oracle Cloud Infrastructure Object Storage that contain data that we want to load.

-1. Navigate to the Details page of the Autonomous Database you provisioned in the "Provision an ADW Instance" lab.
+1. Navigate to the Details page of the Autonomous Database you provisioned in the "Provision an ADB Instance" lab.
 In this example, the database name is "My Quick Start ADW."
 Click **Database Actions** to go to the suite of Autonomous Database tools.

     ![Details page of your Autonomous Database](images/service-details.png " ")